achimmertens/advertising/README.md

 -  "recipient"
    -  Must be filled.
 This is for whom the advertaising campaing is made.
 It appears in the title.
 -  "advertisingText"
    -  Must be filled.
 This is the actual advertising text and the search text for the report.
+The first 160 characters are the search string and have to be unique.
 -  "optionalText"
    -  Must be filled.
 It contains some additional text about the product or the recipient.
 -  "sponsor"